Civil and Environmental Engineering (CEE)

 CEE 897 - Masters Student Seminar

 Topics of interest to graduate students and staff; reports of research ideas, progress, and results; lectures by outside speakers.
+Requires one presentation from students on their research, self-assessment, and a minimum attendance level.
 Continuing course: instructor may assign IA grade (continuous grading) at the end of one semester.
-Course held simultaneously with CEE 997.
+Course held simultaneously with 897/997.

 CEE 898 - Master's Project Paper